OdatNurd/OverrideAudit/README.md

 which causes the command to be hidden.

+### `OverrideAudit: Create Override` ###

+This command allows you to create a new override by prompting you for the package and resource to override.
+The prompt will display only packages that can contain an override (i.e. packages that are not represented by a `sublime-package` file are not eligible) and will only display package resources that are not already overridden.

+When a resource is selected, a new buffer is opened showing the contents of the underlying resource, allowing you to make any changes desired.
+The override is not created until you save the file, so you can close the tab at any point (even after making edits) without consequence.

 ### `OverrideAudit: Delete Override` ###

 This command is only available in the Command Palette while the current file is